 As we transition out of fall, winter weather is something that farmers and other landowners must prepare for sooner rather than later.
 Slippery conditions can be problematic for tractors, even those that are designed for durability.
 And while some tires may be exempt from this condition, others may need a little help in the form of chains.
+In this post, we’ll cover how to put chains on tractor tires to give you the extra traction you need, whether you’re dealing with a minor cold snap or a true deep freeze.

 1. Drape the chain over the tire.